The Beauty

 The Beauty (Красавица) is an oil-on-canvas painting executed in 1915 by the Russian artist Boris Kustodiev.

 Description

-The painting measures 141 by 185 centimeters and is now housed at the Tretyakov Gallery.
+The painting measures 141 by 185 centimeters and is housed at the Tretyakov Gallery.

 The Moscow Art Theatre actress Faina Shevchenko was the model for the painting.

 The painting features a nude, large woman sitting on a bed in a colorfully decorated room with flowery wallpaper.
 With her right hand the woman is holding her breasts.
 Her pubic area is only partly hidden by her legs.